PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Stranded Seer.md

 ### Its Kismet
 **Kismet** is one of the personas of ***The Traveler***, the first hag to walk upon Eberron, born of the Age of Demons.
-Being the first, Kismet is so powerful
+Being the first, Kismet is so powerful her effect on the land is now worshipped as godhood.

-He is old an mysterious, though friendly and comforting.
-She knows when to say something wise.
+Kismet presents herself as a frazzled old half-elf woman, with a weak frame and loose skin.
+She claims her wagon, which is seen filled with various trade goods, lost a wheel, and that she needs help repairing it so she may continue her journey.

-Her wagon lost a wheel during her travels, and the party encounters her along a road.
-She offers a free reading of their fate lines if they aid her in repairing her wagon so she may return to her travels.
+She claims to be a seer, and offers her services in exchange for help.

 ### Reading of Fate